ringcentral/engage-digital-api-docs/docs/webhooks/create.md

 # Registering a Webhook

-To register an endpoint to begin receiving webhooks, using the RingCX Digital admin interface under the "Webhooks" section under "Advanced Settings".
+To register an endpoint to begin receiving webhooks, using the RingCX Digital admin interface under the "Webhooks" section under "Advanced Settings."

 <img class="img-fluid" src="../dimelo_webhook_register_800x.png">